Flower Mound High School

 Flower Mound High School (FMHS) is part of Lewisville Independent School District and is located in Flower Mound, Texas, United States.
 The school rests on 52 acre of land that was purchased in 1993.
+With the expansion of the town in the 1980s and 1990s, FMHS was built to accommodate the growth.
 FMHS was the second high school built in Flower Mound, after Edward S. Marcus High School.
-With the expansion of the town in the 1980s and 1990s, a second high school was built to accommodate the growth.
-FMHS has been called one of the top 10 best public high schools in the Dallas area and had received an "Exemplary" (highest) rating from the Texas Education Agency.
+FMHS consistently receives an "A" rating from the Texas Education Agency.
 The school's fight song is the Michigan Wolverines' fight song, "The Victors".